Skip to content

 Make-Ahead and Storage

-Make-Ahead: Soup and stew will always taste better over time so make this soup up to 1 day ahead of serving it.
+Make-Ahead: Soup and stew always taste better over time, so you can make this soup up to one day before serving it.
+However, it is delicious served immediately.

 How to Reheat: Place your desired amount in a saucepot and heat over low heat until hot.
 Likewise, you can also place your desired amount into a microwave-safe bowl and heat until hot.